Vincent Pezzi: Immigration to America

 While on tour in 1908, Pezzi won the position of second bassoon with the Minneapolis Symphony Orchestra (now the Minnesota Orchestra) under maestro Emil Oberhoffer.
-Shortly after obtaining U.S. Citizenship in 1916, Pezzi was drafted into World War I. Pezzi served in the Navy Band at the Great Lakes Naval Station alongside future Philadelphia Orchestra principal bassoonist Walter Geutter.
+Shortly after obtaining U.S. Citizenship in 1916, Pezzi was drafted into World War I. Pezzi served in the Navy Band at the Great Lakes Naval Station alongside future Philadelphia Orchestra principal bassoonist Walter Guetter.